School Vaccination Program: for parents and carers

 Parents and carers can give consent online.
 Just log in using your Service NSW account—this is the same account you might use to renew your driver’s licence.

-If you don’t have a Service NSW account, you can create one by visiting the Service NSW website.
+If you don’t have a Service NSW account, you can create one by visiting Service NSW or call Service NSW on 13 77 88, Monday to Friday, between 7am and 7pm.
+Accessibility, interpreter, and translation services are available.

 • your Service NSW login details